 Clerkship Seminars (As Above)

-Wednesday from 1300-1500.
+First three Wednesdays from 1230-1630, Fourth Wednesday of the block 1230pm-1330.
 Normally held via video conference at the College of Medicine office at RGH, although some sessions will be delivered from Regina.

 PTU Teaching Rounds